William Christopher Zeise

 William Christopher Zeise (15 October 1789 – 12 November 1847) was a Danish organic chemist.
 He is best known for synthesising one of the first organometallic compounds, named Zeise's salt in his honour.
 He also performed pioneering studies in organosulfur chemistry, discovering the xanthates in 1823.

 Early life

-William Christopher Zeise was born 15 October 1789 in Slagelse, the son of an apothecary, Frederick Zeise (1754–1836), who was an old friend of physicist Hans Christian Ørsted's father.
-Zeise attended Slagelse Latin school until he went to Copenhagen in 1805 to take up an apprenticeship under Gottfried Becker as a pharmacy assistant (Apoteksmedhjælper) at the Royal Court Pharmacy.
-Gottfried Becker, was an accomplished chemist who was employed as extraordinary Professor of Chemistry at the University.
-However Zeise felt dissatisfied there and returned home complaining of his health after having been there only a few months.
+William Christopher Zeise was born 15 October 1789 in Slagelse, the son of apothecary Frederick Zeise (1754–1836), who was an old friend of physicist Hans Christian Ørsted's father.
+Zeise attended Slagelse Latin school with the poet Bernhard Severin Ingemann.
+He moved to Copenhagen in 1805 to take up an apprenticeship under Gottfried Becker as a pharmacy assistant (Apoteksmedhjælper) at the Royal Court Pharmacy.
+Becker, an accomplished chemist, was employed as extraordinary professor of chemistry at the University.
+However, Zeise felt dissatisfied there and returned home after only a few months, complaining of health issues.